vedant-patel42/CNN_Methodology/README.md

 ## Instructions to run R files:

 The R file is written on google Colab which requires internal environment setups in order to run these files.
 Click on the following link to run file.
+It takes too much time to train the model for 50000 training images.

 1) Convolutional Neural Network - https://colab.research.google.com/drive/19SYFh4fizPHX6cdY6Fve0VGJkOqaIFUQ?usp=sharing